rubenmilla/Crop_Origins_Phylo/README.md

 ## Downloads:
 This repository includes **[version 1.0](https://github.com/rubenmilla/Crop_Origins_Phylo/tree/master/Crop_Origins_Phylo_v1_0)**  of **Crop Origins** and **Phylo Food**, which is a static mirror of the supplementary material in Milla (2020); and **[a live version](https://github.com/rubenmilla/Crop_Origins_Phylo/tree/master/Crop_Origins_Phylo_v_live)** of both resources, meant to be regularly updated.
 In those links you can find the resources, plus readme and metadata files.
+Use the live version for the most up to date data, and debugged resources!

 ## Usage and disclaimer: